patrickkuo/PanelPi/README.md

 _Work In Progress_

+## Releases
+### Beta 1
+08/07/2018 - Beta 1 release!
+PanelPi is now in a usable state, however, only printer with XYZ axes and 1 hotend is supported, it was tested on a Core XY setup with a single hotend.

 ## Why PanelPi?
 The main motivation of starting this project is I want a control panel for my DuetWifi with a better UI and touchscreen then PanelDue.